Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Class-Mappings.md

 Usage of `ReusableSchemaBuilder` in custom class mappings cannot be combined with the `Settings.CreateReusableFieldSchemaForClasses` configuration option.

+## Custom Contact Fields Note

+If SQL Server Management Studio reports an invalid column name after the migration, refresh IntelliSense with `Ctrl+Shift+R`.
+To learn how to display migrated custom database fields of the `OM.Contact` table, see [Add a custom field to the Contact profile](https://docs.kentico.com/guides/development/customizations-and-integrations/add-custom-contact-field#define-your-ui-form).

 ### Remodel Page Types as Reusable Field Schemas Guide

 For an end-to-end example of how to extract common fields from two page types from Kentico Xperience 13 and move them to a [reusable field schema](https://docs.kentico.com/x/D4_OD) shared by both web page content types in Xperience by Kentico, follow this [migration guide](https://docs.kentico.com/x/remodel_page_types_as_reusable_field_schemas_guides).